 If we don't receive a meter reading from you, we will estimate your reading based on past usage for your next bill.

 This is a government gazetted charge which is applied due to the fact that sewerage pipes run past the property.

 Power and Water charge a fixed annual sewerage charge (billed quarterly) that applies to residential properties and vacant blocks where there is infrastructure available to the land.
 It applies whether the service is connected or not and regardless of the number of sanitary fittings in each residence.

 It is important to contact us to discuss payment options to avoid disconnection if you can't pay by the due date.

-Your Power and Water bills can be paid off in installments once you enter into an arrangement to make payments if have met certain criteria.
+Your Power and Water bills can be paid off in instalments once you enter into an arrangement to make payments if certain criteria is met.